Sarohia94/Project-1-skinfirst/README.md

 ---

-## Deployment
-### GitHub Pages
-The website was deployed to GitHub Pages as follows:
-1. Log in to GitHub
-2. Click on the "Settings" link for this Repository
-3. Click on the "Pages" link on the left hand side of the page
-4. Under "Source" select "Deploy from branch" from the dropdown
-5. Under "Branch" select "main" from the dropdown
-6. Click "Save" which will then refresh the page
-7. It might take a few mins before you can refresh and view the link to the site published

----

 ## Testing
 * Issues raised in my mid project meeting with my mentor:
   1. Layout used for bigger screen sizes on home page looked a little awkward so we discussed using the mobile landing image for all screen sizes but image was too pixelated.
 Using flex box to create a 3 column view seemed to improve the layout structure for screen sizes up to 1440px.